runemadsen/phew/README.md

 #### `phew server`

 Use the `server` command for local development.
-Simply point link your HTML pages to the phew server, and it'll recompile assets whenever they change.
+Simply point your HTML asset links to the phew server, and it'll recompile assets whenever they change.

 - `--port` will set the localhost port
 - `--minify` (see above)